scarpazza/battlecruiser/README.md

 While my specific choices aim at satisfying developers running predominantly emacs, either on a local or a remote system (connected via rdesktop, an X windows session, or both), you might be able to adapt this project easily to slightly different needs.

+## Deliverables

 The M-122 keyboard (Part No. 1395660) uses an RJ45 connector and needs an adapter (Soarer's converter) to be used in contemporary PCs.
+Soarer's converters are inexpensive and easily available on eBay and.

 I am posting:
 * a Soarer's converter configuration file that remaps the keyboard to convenient keystroke sequences ([m122-emacs.sc](https://github.com/scarpazza/battlecruiser/blob/main/m122-emacs.sc)) and